SimasCes/Thesis/README.md

 # Thesis

-This is aa experimental thesis on compression algorithms and their effectiveness on different types of datasets.
+This is an experimental thesis on compression algorithms and their effectiveness on different types of datasets.